If you sit a lot at work, I have a couple of quick exercises that will help you alleviate your neck and shoulder pain-relieving exercises.

 Hey, I hope you are having a great Sunday.

-I just want to remind you that today is Father’s Day.
-So make sure to take time to call your father and let him know how awesome he is.
+I want to remind you that today is Father’s Day.
+So, make sure to take the time to call your father and let him know how awesome he is.

-I am camping with the family and we are having a great time under the sun at the lake.
+I am camping with my family, and we are having a great time under the sun at the lake.